jessetfb/GROUP-3-PROJECT/frontend/car-rentals/README.md

 ### Technologies

 - React
-- React Router
-- Redux Axios
-- Tailwind
-- MockAPI for data

 ### Contributing

 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive commit messages.
-4. Push your changes to your fork.
-5. Open a pull request to the main repository.